March 2, 2015

 I think it goes without saying that to be a good coach you need hands-on experience with Agile and Scrum.
 The most effective coaches will have worked within a Scrum Team as a Dev Team member, developing solutions.
-A huge plus would be Scrum Master and Product Owner experience.
+A huge plus would be having Scrum Master and Product Owner experience.

 Lean principles underpin all of Agile and Scrum and should not be ignored.
 Great coaches will be able to explain and help teams understand why small batches increase productivity, how to identify and eliminate bottlenecks in the process, and recognizing waste in all forms.